 Some of the buildings are still home to operational businesses including Yoshida Emaya, which specializes in ema (wooden plaques) and Edo-style paper lanterns, and the orthopedic clinic Nagura, its idyllic dwellings dating back to 1770.
-Stop by the local tourist office Senju Street Station (itself an old fishmongers and easily spotted with a red bench outside) for local maps and information to point you in the right direction.
+Stop by the local tourist office Senju Street Station for local maps and information to point you in the right direction.

 As you might expect there are lots of small shrines and temples scattered around too, with Shosenji Temple being notable for its red-lacquered gate and the Indian-influenced stylings of its main building.